 Why Most High School Sports Lawsuits Fail

 Immunity and the assumption of the risk defense keep schools fairly protected for sports injuries, which is why so many of these injury lawsuits fail.
-It is possible to have a claim, however, so be sure to speak with an attorney about your particular situation.
+Contact Jim Glaser Law today at 781-689-2277 or fill out our online form to request a free case evaluation.